ROSS: RObust decentralized Stochastic learning based on Shapley values: Experiments

 \subsubsection{Experiment Results on CIFAR-10 Dataset}

-We then evaluate our ROSS algorithm as well as DMSGD, CGA and NET-FLEET algorithms on CIFAR-10 dataset.
-Fig.~\ref{fig:cifar-loss-full}, \ref{fig:cifar-loss-bipartite}, and \ref{fig:cifar-loss-ring} show the average losses of the different algorithms in the four different data settings over the three different communication topologies.
-The results indicate that our ROSS algorithm can achieve convergence faster and have smaller average loss than DMSG and CGA algorithms in all data settings.
-For example, as shown in Fig.~\ref{fig:cifar-loss-full}, when $N=10$, the average loss of our ROSS algorithm on the fully connected graph is around $0.21$ in the data setting of long-tailed distribution, when the convergence is achieved; it is $3.1$ times smaller than CGA algorithm, $5$ times smaller than DMSGD algorithm.
-Moreover, when the number of agents is increased (e.g., $N = 20, 30$), our algorithm still have apparent advantage over the reference ones (especially DMSGD algorithm and CGA algorithm) in terms of average loss.
-Similar to what we have shown in Sec.~\ref{ssec:res-minist}, compared to ROSS, NET-FLEET algorithm may have comparable (even better) convergence performance, as demonstrated in Fig.~\ref{fig:cifar-loss-ring}.
-Nevertheless, the test accuracy of NET-FLEET is rather smaller than the one of our ROSS, as will be shown in the following.
+We next evaluate our ROSS algorithm and the baseline algorithms on the CIFAR-10 dataset.
+Fig.~\ref{fig:cifar-loss-full} and Fig.~\ref{fig:cifar-loss-bipartite} show the average losses of the algorithms across four settings under different communication topologies.
+The results indicate that our ROSS algorithm converges faster and achieves lower average loss than DMSGD, CGA, MEDIAN, TRIM-MEAN, LEARN, and BALANCE in all cases.
+For example, as shown in Fig.~\ref{fig:cifar-loss-full}, with $N=10$ under the long-tailed distribution on a fully connected graph, the average loss of ROSS algorithm is about $0.21$ at convergence; it is $3.1\times$ smaller than CGA algorithm, $4.4\times$ smaller than BALANCE algorithm, $5\times$ smaller than DMSGD algorithm, $6\times$ smaller than TRIM-MEAN, and $7.25\times$ smaller than both MEDIAN and LEARN.
+Furthermore, when the number of agents increases (e.g., $N=20,30$), our ROSS algorithm maintains a clear advantage over the baselines, especially DMSGD, CGA, MEDIAN, TRIM-MEAN, LEARN, and BALANCE.
+Similar to the results in Sec.~\ref{ssec:res-mnist}, NET-FLEET algorithm exhibits comparable (and occasionally faster) convergence, but as we show later, its test accuracy is consistently lower than that of ROSS.